sebastienfdz/PRESENT24-MitM/README.md

 ## Description

-This Python program implements encryption, decryption, and a **Meet-In-The-Middle (MitM) attack** on the simplified **PRESENT24** cipher.
+This program implements in python encryption, decryption, and a **Meet-In-The-Middle (MitM) attack** (in python and rust) on the simplified **PRESENT24** cipher.
 PRESENT24 is a reduced version of the **PRESENT** encryption algorithm that operates on 24-bit inputs and keys.
 The program allows users to:

 - Encrypt a 24-bit plaintext with a 24-bit key.
 - Decrypt a 24-bit ciphertext with a 24-bit key.